 “And then it dawns on you, and you wonder why it took so long for you to realize it.
 This man is the flak catcher.
 His job is to catch the flak for the number one man.
 He’s like the professional mourners you can hire in Chinatown.
 They have certified wailers, professional mourners, in Chinatown, and when your loved one dies, you can hire the professional mourners to wail at the funeral and show what a great loss to the community the departed is.
 In the same way this lifer is ready to catch whatever flak you’re sending up.
 It doesn’t matter what bureau they put him in.
 It’s all the same. … Whatever you’re angry about, it doesn’t matter, he’s there to catch the flak.
 He’s a lifer.
 Everybody knows the scene is a shuck, but you can’t just walk out and leave.
 You can’t get it on and bring thirty-five people… and then just turn around and go back.
 So, might as well get into the number.”

 You might think this a source of great frustration to the members of the press.
 You’d be mistaken.
 They’re not there to get answers, any more than the folks at the welfare office really expected to get answers.
 They’re there for the show.
-They’re there to beat their chests and rattle their sabers and advance their own celebrity, to get their face on their own network’s broadcast that night, even if only for a few seconds.
+They’re there to beat their chests and rattle their sabers and advance their own celebrity, and get their face on their own network’s broadcast that night, even if only for a few seconds, asking questions that she can’t answer, and she happily obliges.

-And so they’ll continue to play this silly game time and again, and the reporters, those members of the fearsome forth estate, will bang their drums and clang their swords and throw their phony flak for attention, and Karine Jean-Pierre will deftly catch it and discard it a safe distance from the President, and we’ll all be none the wiser.
-Which, of course, is the point.
+And so they’ll continue to play this silly game time and again, and the reporters, those members of the fearsome forth estate, will bang their drums and clang their swords and throw their phony flak for attention, and Karine Jean-Pierre will catch it, or let it hit her, and discard or deflect it a safe distance from the President, and we’ll all be none the wiser.
+Which, of course, is the entire point.